linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

   - Identify the record
   - Allow that other models refer to this record

-It's known ActiveRecord uses the sequential number in this field id as default.
+It's known ActiveRecord uses the sequential number or Sequential ID in this field id as default.
 It's common on relational databases and for make sequential numbers many relational databases use something like a Sequence, to get a new number to each interaction.
 But use a sequential number as a record identifier can bring many problems:
-  - Easy prediction previous and next ids
+  - Easy prediction for previous and next ids
   - A centralized entity to make new sequential numbers

-There is another way to make this identifier without these problems.
-The way is to use **UUID** as a record identifier.
+There is another way to make this identifier without these problems, using **UUID** as a record identifier.

-### UUID
+### Universally Unique Identifier
-UUID is a universally unique identifier (UUID) is a 16-octets/128-bit number used to identify information in computer systems.
+Universally Unique Identifier or UUID is a 16-octets/128-bit number used to identify information in computer systems.
 The UUID value is standardized by RFC 4122 to ensure that distributed systems be able to use it.

 In its canonical textual representation, the 16 octets of a UUID are represented as 32 hexadecimal (base-16) digits, displayed in 5 groups separated by hyphens, in the form 8-4-4-4-12 for a total of 36 characters (32 alphanumeric characters and 4 hyphens).
 For example: